SecwatchERS/mapples/documentation-payload/mapples/contributing/C2 Profiles.md

     // If the profile, on submission of data, will not receive Mythic's response as a reply,
     // this function should be used.
 Example: The data is submitted to a separate url than
-    // where Apollo will receive the response.
+    // where Mapples will receive the response.
 Used if a one way profile. bool Send<IMythicMessage>(IMythicMessage message);

     // Send the data specified by Message to the server and pass the response of